SethStalley/sethstalley.github.io/_posts/2018-05-23-network-smoothie.markdown

 description: "Open and simple GUI for local internet bonding."
 category: project
 ---
 Smoothie is an open source electron app that aims to be an easy to use cross platform application for enabling local internet adapter bonding.
-In simpler terms, Smoothie aims offer the "speed" feature of paid services such as [Speedify](http://speedify.com/).
-All for free and without reliance on separate private servers.
+In simpler terms, Smoothie aims to offer the "speed" feature of paid services such as [Speedify](http://speedify.com/).
+All for free and without the reliance on separate private servers.

 Work on this project is ongoing, but you can grab the latest pre-release binary [here](https://github.com/SethStalley/network-smoothie/releases)